scharlottej13/dask-blog/_posts/2021-10-25-choosing-dask-chunk-sizes.md

 Using Dask introduces some amount of overhead for each task in your computation.
 This overhead is the reason the Dask best practices advise you to [avoid too-large graphs](https://docs.dask.org/en/latest/best-practices.html#avoid-very-large-graphs).
 This is because if the amount of actual work done by each task is very tiny, then the percentage of overhead time vs useful work time is not good.

+Typically, the Dask scheduler takes 1 millisecond to coordinate a single task.
+That means we want the computation time for each task to be comparitively larger, eg: seconds instead of milliseconds.

 It might be hard to understand this intuitively, so here's an analogy.
 Let's imagine we're building a house.
 It's a pretty big job, and if there were only one worker it would take much too long to build.
 So we have a team of workers and a site foreman.
 The site foreman is equivalent to the Dask scheduler: their job is to tell the workers what tasks they need to do.